Philip Eliasoph

-Philip Eliasoph (born 1951) is an American art historian, critic and curator.
-Eliasoph began his teaching career in 1975 at Fairfield University where he is currently Professor of Art History in the Department of Visual & Performing Arts.
-He is also the Sam & Bettie Roberts Endowed Lecturer in Judaic Studies at the university's Carl and Dorothy Bennett Center for Judaic Studies, a position he has held since 2005.
-In 1996, Eliasoph founded, and remains director and moderator, of the “Open VISIONS Forum,” a public affairs series held at Fairfield University's Regina A. Quick Center for the Arts.
-Since 2016, Eliasoph has also been a faculty consultant for The New York Times digital inEducation blog, a global higher education platform.
+Philip Eliasoph (born 1951) is an American art historian, educator, critic, curator and public arts advocate.
+He began his teaching career in 1975 at Fairfield University, a Jesuit university in Fairfield, Connecticut where Eliasoph is now professor of art history.
+Since 2023 he is also serving as Special Assistant to the President for Arts and Culture.

+He is also the Sam & Bettie Roberts Endowed Lecturer in Judaic Studies at the Carl and Dorothy Bennett Center for Judaic Studies, a position he has held since 2005.
+In 1997, Eliasoph founded, and remains director and moderator, of the “Open Visions Forum,” a public affairs series held at Fairfield University's Regina A. Quick Center for the Arts.
+Between 2016-2023 Eliasoph was also been a faculty consultant for The New York Times digital inEducation blog, a global higher education platform.